Our goal is to offer the highest quality mortgage resources and advice to our users for free.

 Borrower income limits.
 Some programs apply borrower income limits that cap how much money you can make to qualify.
 For example, the USDA home loan program limits an applicant;s household income.
 Income limits are usually based on the area median income for the county in which the property being financed is located.
 If you make too much money you may not be eligible for the program.

 Loan limits.
-Most no and low down payment mortgage programs apply limits that cap what size mortgage you can obtain.
+Many no and low down payment mortgage programs apply limits that cap what size mortgage you can obtain.
 Loan limits can be restrictive for borrowers who live in more expensive housing markets.
 The loan limits usually vary by county and the number of units in the property.
 The FHA mortgage program uses its own limits while most other programs use the conforming loan limit.

 Is mortgage insurance required?
 Many no and low down payment programs require borrowers to pay an upfront or ongoing mortgage insurance fee, and in some cases borrowers are required to pay both.
 Mortgage insurance is an extra cost on top of your monthly mortgage payment and closing costs so you should understand if this additional cost applies to you.